bumbeishvili/d3-coding-conventions/README.md

   });
 ```

-so we can use chart reference directly to set  or get attribute properties
+So we can use chart reference directly to set  or get attribute properties
 ```javascript
 //get chart reference
 chart = renderChart();